Connect with us

-Why Choose A HDB Loan
+Why You Should Choose A HDB Loan

-Flats sold by the HDB are subsidised.
+Flats sold by the HDB are also subsidised.
 The overall aim of these flats is to provide Singaporean citizens with high-quality homes, vibrant towns and a real community-based area so that they can thrive within the area in which they live.

 HDB loans are not available to all buyers as there are criteria for eligibility.
 For instance, at least one buyer must be a Singapore citizen with a total household income below $14,000.
+This means that PR couples who buy HDB flats cannot take up a Housing Loan from HDB.

-If you’re eligible, you can apply for a HDB loan after receiving a HDB Flat Eligibility (HFE) Letter.
+If you’re eligible, you can apply for an HDB loan after receiving a HDB Flat Eligibility (HFE) Letter.
 This letter will inform you of the maximum mortgage amount that you may borrow, the expected payment period and the monthly instalment amounts.
 You can apply for the HFE on HDB’s website.
 You will need your pay slip and CPF contribution histories.

 Read Also: Here’s Why It Doesn’t Make Financial Sense To Repay Your HDB Flat Home Loan Early